sambanova/ai-starter-kit/README.md

 To integrate your LLM deployed on SambaStack with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

-- Create the `.env` file at `ai-starter-kit/.env` if the file does not exist.
 - Set your SambaStack variables, for example:

 ``` bash